Management Staff

 Andrea Metzger

 Andrea moved to Salt Spring Island in 2004, to grow a garden and a family, after studying Anthropology, Sociology and Women's Studies at university in Montreal.
-She is a TCK (third culture kid), raised overseas where she witnessed extreme poverty and discrimination and violence against women, instilling in her a desire to champion the underprivileged within our broken social structures.
-She has been gratefully serving with the IWAV family on the unceded territory of the Hul'qumi'num- and SENĆOŦEN-speaking peoples since 2011, when she was first hired to work frontline.
-Andrea is proud to now be leading this wonderful team of humans and is passionate about providing safe, comforting and nonjudgmental service to the families who take refuge at the Transition House.
+She is a TCK (third culture kid), raised overseas where she witnessed extreme poverty, discrimination, and violence against women, instilling in her a desire to champion the underprivileged within our broken social structures.
+She has been gratefully serving with the IWAV family on the unceded territory of the Hul'qumi'num and SENĆOŦEN speaking peoples since 2011, when she was first hired to work frontline.
+Andrea is proud to now be leading this wonderful team of humans and is passionate about providing safe, comforting, and nonjudgemental service to the families who take refuge at the Transition House and the Cedars Second Stage Housing Programs.